 - What is the fee structure and how will you get paid?

-Make sure you get the answers you need.
+Make sure you get the answers you need from any debt collection agency or law firm.
 Ask the attorney what their strategy will be and how they follow up with you.

-The Law Firm of Howe & Associates has a team of professional debt collection attorneys and paralegals who have years of experience and have a proven track record of getting results fast.
+The Law Firm of Howe & Associates has a team of professional debt collection attorneys and paralegals.
+They have years of experience and have a proven track record of getting results fast.
+Contact us today.